-Harry Thurston was born in Yarmouth, Nova Scotia in 1950.
-He graduated with a BSc. in biology from Acadia University in 1971, and since 1977 has been a full-time poet, journalist, and editor.
-He has taught poetry at Saint Mary’s University and journalism at University of King’s College in Halifax, and served as writer-in-residence at Mount Allison and Acadia universities.
-He has been a contributor to more than 30 North American magazines–specializing in environmental issues and natural history–where his articles have garnered several national journlaism awards.
-He is a three-time winner of the Evelyn Richardson Prize for the best non-fiction book by a Nova Scotian and also received the Dartmouth Book Award and Atlantic Booksellers’ Choice Award for Tidal Life, A Natural History of the Bay of Fundy.
-A Place Between The Tides, A Naturalist’s Reflections on the Salt Marsh, was a finalist for the Drainie-Taylor Biography Prize and the inaugural British Columbia Award for Canadian Non-fiction and winner of the Sigurd F. Olson Nature Writing Award in the U.S. A Ship Portrait, A Novella-in-Verse, was a finalist for the Atlantic Poetry Prize and was later adapted for the stage.
-In 2009-10 he served as the Haig-Brown Writer-in-Residence in Campbell River, B.C.
-He is currently working on a new collection of poetry.
+Likewise, his books of poetry and nonfiction have received numerous honours.
+A four-time winner of the Evelyn Richardson Prize for the best non-fiction book by a Nova Scotian, he has also received the Dartmouth Book Award and Atlantic Booksellers' Choice Award for Tidal Life, A Natural History of the Bay of Fundy.
+His A Place Between The Tides, A Naturalist's Reflections on the Salt Marsh, was a finalist for the Drainie-Taylor Biography Prize and the inaugural British Columbia Award for Canadian Non-fiction and winner of the Sigurd F. Olson Nature Writing Award in the U.S. A Ship Portrait, A Novella-in-Verse, was a finalist for the Atlantic Poetry Prize and was later adapted for the stage.
+Ova Aves was nominated for the National Magazine Award for Poetry.
+The Atlantic Coast: A Natural History received the City of Dartmouth Book Award for Nonfiction as well as the Lane Anderson Award for Best Science Writing in Canada.

 PUBLICATIONS: